Natural Health Products

 What else should I be aware of?

-More effective evidence is also needed to show that angelica is helpful for other uses including aiding digestion; relieving bronchialbronchialrelating to the larger air passages of the lungs illness, coughs, and colds; treating flatulence and fevers; and increasing urine output.
+More effective evidence is needed to show that angelica is helpful for uses including aiding digestion; relieving bronchial illness, coughs, and colds; treating flatulence and fevers; and increasing urine output.

-Angelica may make you more sensitive to sun light.
+Angelica may cause constipation.
+It may also make you more sensitive to sunlight.
 If you use angelica you should avoid prolonged sun exposure, wear sun block, and cover up with clothes (e.g., wear long sleeves, pants, hat).

 If your symptoms persist or worsen after using angelica, you should consult your health care provider.
 If you have peptic ulcer disease, consult your health care provider before using angelica.